ESIvy/esivy.gihub.io/content/posts/book-2-miri-attwater-glitters.md

 ---
-title: Book 2, Miri Attwater and All that Glitters
+title: "Book 2, Miri Attwater and All that Glitters"
 date: '2014-01-21T08:01:14-06:00'
 status: publish
 path: /book-2-miri-attwater-glitters